career-capital/career-capital/EMAIL_NOTIFICATION_GUIDE.md

 ## Troubleshooting

-### Email Not Received
+### Not Receiving Notifications

+1. Check that your Zap is turned ON (not paused)
+2. Check Zapier's Task History to see if webhook was received
+3. Verify the webhook URL in your database migration matches your Zap
-1. Check spam/junk folder
+4. Check your email spam/junk folder
-2. Verify RESEND_API_KEY is configured in Supabase
-3. Verify ADMIN_EMAIL is set correctly
-4. Check Resend dashboard for delivery status
-5. Verify domain is verified in Resend
+5. Test by submitting a form and watching Zapier's logs

-### Testing Emails
+### Testing the Webhook

-To test the email system:
+To test without submitting through the website:

-1. Submit a test contact form on your website
-2. Check the admin email inbox
-3. Verify email formatting and reply-to functionality
-4. Test clicking the admin dashboard link
+1. Go to your Zap's trigger step
+2. Use "Test trigger" feature
+3. Or manually send a POST request to your webhook URL with sample data

 ### Common Issues

-- **No email received**: Check Resend API key configuration
-- **Wrong recipient**: Update ADMIN_EMAIL environment variable
-- **Broken links**: Verify SITE_URL is set correctly
+- **Zap not triggering**: Verify webhook URL is correct in database migration
-- **Can't reply**: Ensure reply-to header is set (automatic in our implementation)
+- **Wrong email format**: Edit your Zap's action step to adjust email template
+- **Missing data**: Check that all fields are mapped correctly in Zapier
+- **Reply not working**: Make sure to include the submitter's email in your template

 ## Technical Details

-### Edge Function

-- **Name**: `send-contact-notification`
-- **Trigger**: Automatic on new contact submission
-- **Service**: Resend API
-- **Reply-To**: Set to submitter's email for easy responses

 ### Database Trigger

-- **Function**: `send_contact_notification()`
+- **Function**: `notify_zapier_contact_submission()`
-- **Trigger**: `trigger_send_contact_notification`
+- **Trigger**: `trigger_notify_zapier`
 - **Event**: AFTER INSERT on contact_submissions
 - **Execution**: Asynchronous (doesn't block form submission)

 ### Security

-- Edge function uses Supabase authentication
-- Environment variables stored securely in Supabase
+- Webhook URL is stored in the database function
-- Email sending happens server-side only
-- No sensitive data exposed to client

-## Migration from Zapier
+- Data is sent via HTTPS to Zapier
+- No authentication required for webhook (Zapier generates unique URL)
+- All sensitive processing happens on Zapier's secure servers

+### Migration File

-This system replaces the previous Zapier webhook integration with a native email solution:
+The Zapier webhook integration is defined in:

-- **Before**: Contact submissions → Zapier → Manual email setup
-- **Now**: Contact submissions → Edge function → Resend → Email

-Benefits:
-- Faster delivery
-- Better formatting
-- Direct reply capability
+- `supabase/migrations/20260104022758_add_zapier_webhook_integration.sql`

-- Lower cost (Resend has generous free tier)
-- More control over email content
+To update the webhook URL, modify this migration file and update the `webhook_url` variable.

+## Benefits of Using Zapier

+- **Flexibility**: Change notification methods without code changes
+- **No API Keys**: No need to manage email service API keys
+- **Multiple Actions**: Send email, post to Slack, log to sheets - all from one submission
+- **Easy Setup**: Visual interface, no coding required
+- **Reliable**: Zapier handles retries and error handling
+- **Free Tier**: 100 tasks/month is sufficient for most contact forms